xiaolei-lab/SIMER/README.md

 **num.gen**, number of generations in simulation
 **replication**, replication index of simulation
-**verbose** whether to print detail
+**verbose**, whether to print detail
-**mrk.dense** whether markers are dense
+**mrk.dense**, whether markers are dense
-**out path** of output files
+**out path**, path of output files
-**out.format** format of output, "numeric" or "plink"
+**out.format**, format of output, "numeric" or "plink"
-**seed.geno** random seed of genotype matrix
+**seed.geno**, random seed of genotype matrix
-**seed.map** random seed of map file
+**seed.map**, random seed of map file
-**out.geno.gen** indice of generation of output genotype
+**out.geno.gen**, indice of generation of output genotype
-**out.pheno.gen** indice of generation of  output phenotype
+**out.pheno.gen**, indice of generation of  output phenotype
-**rawgeno1** extrinsic genotype matrix1
+**rawgeno1**, extrinsic genotype matrix1
-**rawgeno2** extrinsic genotype matrix2
+**rawgeno2**, extrinsic genotype matrix2
-**rawgeno3** extrinsic genotype matrix3
+**rawgeno3**, extrinsic genotype matrix3
-**rawgeno4** extrinsic genotype matrix4
+**rawgeno4**, extrinsic genotype matrix4
-**num.ind** population size of base population
+**num.ind**, population size of base population
-**prob** weight of "0" and "1" in genotype matrix, the sum of element in vector equals 1
+**prob**, weight of "0" and "1" in genotype matrix, the sum of element in vector equals 1
-**input.map** map from outside
+**input.map**, map from outside
-**len.block** length of every blocks
+**len.block**, length of every blocks
-**range.hot** range of exchages in hot spot block
+**range.hot**, range of exchages in hot spot block
-**range.cold** range of exchages in cold spot block
+**range.cold**, range of exchages in cold spot block
-**rate.mut** mutation rate between 1e-8 and 1e-6
+**rate.mut**, mutation rate between 1e-8 and 1e-6
-**cal.model** phenotype model with "A", "AD", "ADI"
+**cal.model**, phenotype model with "A", "AD", "ADI"
-**h2.tr1** heritability vector of trait1, corresponding to a, d, aXa, aXd, dXa, dXd
+**h2.tr1**, heritability vector of trait1, corresponding to a, d, aXa, aXd, dXa, dXd
-**num.qtn.tr1** integer or integer vector, the number of QTN in the trait1
+**num.qtn.tr1**, integer or integer vector, the number of QTN in the trait1
-**var.tr1** variances of different effects, the last 5 vector elements are corrresponding to d, aXa, aXd, dXa, dXd respectively and the rest elements are corresponding to a
+**var.tr1**, variances of different effects, the last 5 vector elements are corrresponding to d, aXa, aXd, dXa, dXd respectively and the rest elements are corresponding to a
-**dist.qtn.tr1** distribution of QTN's effects with options: "normal", "geometry" and "gamma", vector elements are corresponding to a, d, aXa, aXd, dXa, dXd respectively
+**dist.qtn.tr1**, distribution of QTN's effects with options: "normal", "geometry" and "gamma", vector elements are corresponding to a, d, aXa, aXd, dXa, dXd respectively
-**eff.unit.tr1** unit effect of geometric distribution of trait1, vector elements are corresponding to a, d, aXa, aXd, dXa, dXd respectively
+**eff.unit.tr1**, unit effect of geometric distribution of trait1, vector elements are corresponding to a, d, aXa, aXd, dXa, dXd respectively
-**shape.tr1** shape of gamma distribution of trait1, vector elements are corresponding to a, d, aXa, aXd, dXa, dXd respectively
+**shape.tr1**, shape of gamma distribution of trait1, vector elements are corresponding to a, d, aXa, aXd, dXa, dXd respectively
-**scale.tr1** scale of gamma distribution of trait1, vector elements are corresponding to a, d, aXa, aXd, dXa, dXd respectively
+**scale.tr1**, scale of gamma distribution of trait1, vector elements are corresponding to a, d, aXa, aXd, dXa, dXd respectively
-**multrait** whether applying pair traits with overlapping, TRUE represents applying, FALSE represents not
+**multrait**, whether applying pair traits with overlapping, TRUE represents applying, FALSE represents not
-**num.qtn.trn** QTN distribution matrix, diagnal elements are total QTN number of the trait, non-diagnal are QTN number of overlop qtn
+**num.qtn.trn**, QTN distribution matrix, diagnal elements are total QTN number of the trait, non-diagnal are QTN number of overlop qtn
-**eff.sd** a matrix with the standard deviation of QTN effects
+**eff.sd**, a matrix with the standard deviation of QTN effects
-**gnt.cov** genetic covaiance matrix among all traits
+**gnt.cov**, genetic covaiance matrix among all traits
-**env.cov** environment covaiance matrix among all traits
+**env.cov**, environment covaiance matrix among all traits
-**qtn.spot** QTN probability in every blocks
+**qtn.spot**, QTN probability in every blocks
-**maf** Minor Allele Frequency, markers selection range is from  maf to 0.5
+**maf**, Minor Allele Frequency, markers selection range is from  maf to 0.5
-**sel.crit** selection criteria with options: "TGV", "TBV", "pEBVs", "gEBVs", "ssEBVs", "pheno"
+**sel.crit**, selection criteria with options: "TGV", "TBV", "pEBVs", "gEBVs", "ssEBVs", "pheno"
-**sel.on** whether to add selection
+**sel.on**, whether to add selection
-**mtd.reprod** different reproduction methods with options: "clone", "dh", "selfpol", "singcro", "tricro", "doubcro", "backcro","randmate", "randexself" and "userped"
+**mtd.reprod**, different reproduction methods with options: "clone", "dh", "selfpol", "singcro", "tricro", "doubcro", "backcro","randmate", "randexself" and "userped"
-**userped** user-specific pedigree
+**userped**, user-specific pedigree
-**num.prog** litter size of dams
+**num.prog**, litter size of dams
-**ratio** ratio of males in all individuals
+**ratio**, ratio of males in all individuals
-**prog.tri** litter size of the first single cross process in trible cross process
+**prog.tri**, litter size of the first single cross process in trible cross process
-**prog.doub** litter size of the first two single cross process in double cross process
+**prog.doub**, litter size of the first two single cross process in double cross process
-**prog.back** a vector with litter size in every generations
+**prog.back**, a vector with litter size in every generations
-**ps** fraction selected in selection
+**ps**, fraction selected in selection
-**decr** whether to sorting with descreasing
+**decr**, whether to sorting with descreasing
-**sel.multi** selection method of multi-trait with options: "tdm", "indcul" and "index"
+**sel.multi**, selection method of multi-trait with options: "tdm", "indcul" and "index"
-**index.wt** economic weights of selection index method
+**index.wt**, economic weights of selection index method
-**index.tdm** index represents which trait is being selected.
+**index.tdm**, index represents which trait is being selected.
 NOT CONTROL BY USER
-**goal.perc** percentage of goal more than mean of scores of individuals
+**goal.perc**, percentage of goal more than mean of scores of individuals
-**pass.perc** percentage of expected excellent individuals
+**pass.perc**, percentage of expected excellent individuals
-**sel.sing** selection method of single trait with options: "ind", "fam", "infam" and "comb"
+**sel.sing**, selection method of single trait with options: "ind", "fam", "infam" and "comb"

 ```r
 # simdata: rawgeno input.map userped